farhiongit/message-in-the-bottle/README.md

 Some calls (such as `bottle_create(*TYPE*, [size_t capacity])` accept optional arguments (here `capacity`).

-This is brougth by the use of the tricky macro VFUNC defined in `vfunc.h` (see http://stackoverflow.com/questions/11761703/overloading-macro-on-number-of-arguments).
+This is brought by the use of the tricky macro VFUNC defined in `vfunc.h` (see http://stackoverflow.com/questions/11761703/overloading-macro-on-number-of-arguments).